Discovering Polish Culinary Paths

 Looking back, she says for the first 20 years after the end of communism, “we Poles were learning and finding our way.
 Things like McDonalds, we saw as freedom.
 Also, international cuisine.
 There were, in fact, not many products available in Poland during the 70s and 80s.

 Before we reluctantly leave Magdalena, whose enthusiasm and depth of knowledge are riveting, she gives us each a copy of her book, Polish Culinary Paths.
-I have subsequently watched the, via Facebook and Instagram, notch up awards for its author.
+I have subsequently watched, via Facebook and Instagram, as the book has notched up awards for its author.
 It is essential reading for anyone interested in Polish culture and cuisine.

-I meet up again with Magdalena on my return to Warsaw a month later.
-We’d kept in touch post-study-tour, the plan being to reconnect and meet for lunch.
+I meet up again with Magdalena on my return to Warsaw, before traveling home, a month later.

-I have been told by several people that given my interest in things culinary, I must visit the new and trendy Hala Koszyki, which roughly translates as Basket Hall.
+I have been told by several people that I must visit the new and trendy Hala Koszyki, which roughly translates as Basket Hall.
 At the time it has only been open for a month.
 I stroll there from the apartment I am renting, near the main train station and the landmark Palace of Arts and Culture.